 How Often to Use a Massage Gun for Cellulite

-This will give your body the best chance to benefit from percussive therapy and also help you determine if your technique is effective.
+This will give your body the best chance to benefit from percussive therapy and help determine if your technique is effective.

-While it might be tempting to use your massage gun several times per day, especially when you want to see fast results, it’s important to give your body enough rest between sessions to make sure you’re recovering properly.
+While it might be tempting to use your massage gun several times daily, especially when you want to see fast results, it is important to give your body enough rest between sessions to ensure you recover properly.

 Can a Massage Gun Help with Cellulite?
 Bottom Line